computerlyrik/ansible-bitbucket_backup/README.md

 [![Build Status](https://travis-ci.org/computerlyrik/ansible-bitbucket_backup.svg?branch=master)](https://travis-ci.org/computerlyrik/ansible-kopano)

+Backup all public and/or private repositories of a specific account.

-This role wraps a module called bitbucket_repositories (see below) and adds functionality to fetch all reachable bitbucket repositories.
+This role makes use of the included module bitbucket_repositories (see below) and adds functionality to fetch all reachable bitbucket repositories.

 Requirements
 ------------